tstatler/doctools/guides/acs/releasenotes/README.md

 * Fixed an issue where using the `expire_after_seconds` field with the PushNotifications `notify_token` method would return an error.

-* Fixed an issue with the ACS web console where SMTP settings were not saved when switch Test mode off.
+* Fixed an issue with the ACS web console where SMTP settings were not saved when switching Test mode off.

 * Fixed an issue where updating a relation object for a Places object was not being updated.